bdacode/java-jest-sample/README.md

-## SearchBox.io Sample Java Application.
+## Searchly Sample Java Application.

-This example illustrates basic search features of SearchBox.io ([ElasticSearch](http://www.elasticsearch.org) as service).
+This example illustrates basic search features of Searchly.

-Sample application is using [Jest](https://github.com/searchbox-io/Jest) Java ElasticSearch client to integrate with SearchBox.io.
+Sample application is using [Jest](https://github.com/searchbox-io/Jest) Java ElasticSearch client to integrate with Searchly.

 To create initial index and sample data click "Create Articles" (2 sample articles will be created.)